loggy01/alpharing/README.md

 5. Feeds pLDDT, degree, ΔΔG, and RSP into an in-house [XGBoost](https://github.com/dmlc/xgboost) classifier trained to classify missense variant deleteriousness.
 6. Outputs the probability of deleteriousness and feature SHAP values to explain the prediction mechanistically.

-> [!NOTE]
-> AlphaRING-X manuscript and benchmarking data/scripts (including for classifier training/calibrating/testing) will be released soon.

 ## Installation

 Before installation, ensure you have a Linux machine equipped with a modern NVIDIA GPU and the following: